kachayev/ssl-in-one-epoch/README.md

   --n_epoch N_EPOCH     max number of epochs to finish (default: 2) --device DEVICE       device to use for training (default: cuda) --seed SEED           random seed
+  --save_proj           include this flag to save patch embeddings and projections --pretrained_proj PRETRAINED_PROJ
+                        use pre-trained weights for the projection network
 ```